-The Cambridge LL.M. program offers a wide range of courses that cover a diversity of subject matter, ranging from corporate law to human rights.
+The Cambridge LL.M. program offers a wide range of courses that cover a diverse subject matter, ranging from corporate law to human rights.
 Many courses have a British or European focus and provide a way to study law from a unique perspective that is quite different from studying at law schools in the United States.

 “This form of education, based on self-motivated studying and personal research, taught me to study more selectively and delve more deeply into specific areas, to go beyond points addressed in class and interact with the material from a different angle.”